Incarnate Word nets eighth state basketball title

-Incarnate Word’s quickness helped create St. Pius turnovers in the third quarter, but St. Pius’ 3-point shots kept the team in the game.
-Incarnate’s Marisa Warren hit a big 3-pointer as the third quarter buzzer to extend her team’s lead to 37-29.
+Incarnate Word's quickness forced several St. Pius turnovers in the third quarter, but St. Pius' 3-point shots kept the team in the game.
+Incarnate's Marisa Warren hit a big 3-pointer at the third quarter buzzer to extend the team's lead to 37-29.

-Sonya Morris made a layup and a foul shot to put her team up 49-31 in the fourth quarter.
+Sonya Morris made a layup and a foul shot to increase the lead to 49-31 in the fourth quarter.
 Incarnate Word controlled the ball the rest of the way and coasted to the win.

-Incarnate Word was led by Morris with 17 points, Kiki Britzmann with 10 and Warren with 9 points and 8 rebounds.
-St. Pius’ Abby Hipp, a senior, had 13 points and 16 rebounds.
+Incarnate Word was led by Morris with 17 points, Kiki Britzmann with 10 and Warren with nine points and eight rebounds.
+St. Pius' Abby Hipp, a senior, had 13 points and 16 rebounds.
 She was a constant presence under the boards, and Incarnate Word fought hard for every rebound and point when Hipp was near the ball.

 The other senior, Naomi Johnson, said the team emphasizes defense.
-Also, she said, this year’s team clicked from the beginning on and off the court.
+She added this year's team clicked from the beginning on and off the court.

 She appreciates how much she's learned at Incarnate Word and having "one of the greatest coaches I ever had," Johnson said with emotion.
 "I'm going to miss Incarnate so much."